prismios/Prism/docs/index.md

 Follow these steps to install Prism:

-1. Download Prism from the official website.
+1. Download Prism from the App Store.
-2. Follow the on-screen instructions.
+2. Follow the on-screen instructions within the app's onboarding process.
-3. Grant necessary permissions.
+3. Grant necessary permissions and install the necessary shortcut.
 4. Enjoy customizing your device!
+Further instructions are within the app.

-> **Note:** Prism is compatible with iOS 14 and later.
+> **Note:** Prism is compatible with iOS 17.0 and later.

----

-## 🚦 Usage

-Once installed:

-- Open the Prism app.
-- Browse available tweaks.
-- Enable or disable tweaks using simple toggle switches.
-- Long press a widget to configure its settings.

 ---